Ada-Developers-Academy/ada-precourse-v2/01-intro-to-python/04-lists.md

     ```

     Notice in the above code that we have `+ 1` and `- 1`.
-This is because in the first version if we wanted to draw the whole snowman we needed the math to produce the sequence 1 to 7 becuase we were using the numbers 1-7 in our constants and this made the code easier to read.
+This is because in the first version if we wanted to draw the whole snowman we needed the math to produce the sequence 1 to 7 because we were using the numbers 1-7 in our constants and this made the code easier to read.
 Now, we're using a list, so to draw the whole snowman we need the sequence to be 0 to 6.
 We can now simplify some of our math with that in mind.

     ```python